agent18/agent18.github.io/_posts/2018-09-29-deliberate-practice.markdown

 > have?
 Research going back decades suggests that personality dimen-
 > sions don't vary much over the course of a person's life.
 But of
 > course that doesn't necessarily limit a person's achievement; it may
-> limit only 48 How Smart Do You Have to Be?  the fields in which a
-> person is most likely to excel.
+> limit only the fields in which a person is most likely to excel.
 I

 **So there are physical constraints**